 (a) under section 18(b) to dismiss an application; or

-(b) to make a reporting order,
+(b) to make a reporting order under section 19,

 may appeal against that decision in accordance with this section.

 (2) If the decision was made by the District Court, the appeal is to be made to the Court of Appeal in accordance with the District Court of Western Australia Act 1969 section 79(1)(a).